 What we do with collected yard waste?

-Compost created from the Spring Yard Waste program, and the upcoming Green Cart program is made available to the public.
+Yard waste collected from the Spring Yard Waste program is composted at outdoor windows located at the City landfills.
 See more about what happens to composted materials.

 What's the problem with yard waste in the landfill?